wftutorials/aspnetmvctutorial/README.md

 [help_route.png]

-Above the layout is rendered because we are not using a view.
+Above the layout is not rendered because we are not using a view.
+Instead we use the `Content` function.

-## Getting arguments
+## Getting arguments from url route

-Lets get arguments passed from the url path.
+Lets get arguments passed from the request route.
-We create a `page` route in `DashboardController.cs`.
+We create a new route called `page` in the `DashboardController.cs`.

 ```c#
 public IActionResult Page(int id)